 This article looks at the symptoms of high reverse T3.
 But before we get started let’s discuss the important relationship between triiodothyronine (T3), thyroxine (T4), and reverse T3.

 You may already know that a healthy body naturally produces ample amounts of T4.
-This thyroid hormone is termed a pro-hormone as it is converted to T3 as required.
+In fact, this thyroid hormone is often termed a pro-hormone as it is converted to T3 as required.

 T3 is the principal bio-active hormone.
 In effect, this thyroid hormone is your metabolic driver.
 It’s the reason adequate T3 makes a real difference to how you feel.

 Reverse T3 (RT3) is an inactive form of T3.
 It’s important to know two facts about this thyroid hormone;

 # RT3 has a similar structure to T3 so it can easily lock into the T3 cell receptor.